 Because symptoms may be mild or absent, peripheral artery disease (PAD), is often diagnosed only after it has progressed and symptoms are present.
 Untreated, PAD, also known as peripheral vascular disease (PVD), can lead to serious complications, several of which are life- and limb-threatening.
-The physicians at the Heart and Vascular Center offer the complete range of treatment options for PAD and other serious vascular disease conditions.
+Our physicians offer the complete range of treatment options for PAD and other serious vascular disease conditions.

 Symptoms depend on which arteries are affected and to what extent blood flow is restricted.
 Some of the most common symptoms of PAD include:

 Intermittent claudication: Pain, cramping and discomfort in the buttocks, thighs and legs when walking, which goes away after rest.
 Leg pain when walking should not be ignored.

 Critical limb-threatening ischemia (CLTI): A serious blockage of the arteries that severely limits blood flow to the arms or legs.
 It can cause pain while sleeping or at rest, and can lead to open sores or wounds on the toes, feet or legs that don’t heal or heal very slowly.
 Left untreated, this condition can lead to amputation of the affected limb.

 Do you have PAD?

 - Do you walk less because of “muscle aches” in your legs?